 Deeper Dive: The Work of Byron Katie

 This inquiry process is a complementary practice to mindfulness of thoughts.
+In a nutshell, mindfulness is noticing you’re thinking and directing attention back.
+Inquiry is what you can do with the sticky thoughts, to help you to reprogram your beliefs.
+They’re two different, but related, processes.
+The inquiry process is a skill or tool that mindfulness makes possible.
 We can begin to have some choice in what we’re believing when we can recognize and mindfully challenge the beliefs and turn them around.
 Byron Katie offers four questions to help us do this with sticky, emotionally charged thoughts and beliefs that don’t serve us:

 What am I believing?